-It has been on the UNESCO World Heritage List since 2010 and was designated for demonstrating the urban development and industry of the city throughout the growth of the city in the 17th century.
+It has been on the UNESCO World Heritage List since 2010 and was designated for demonstrating the urban development and industry of the city throughout its growth of the city in the 17th century.

 Today, one of the best things to do in Amsterdam is take a boat tour through the canal ring where you’re able to take in the city from the water and truly appreciate the ingenuity of this stunning architectural concept.

-There are around 1500 bridges that cross the canals throughout Amsterdam and many of these are adorned in brightly coloured flower boxes and bikes.
+There are around 1500 bridges that cross the canals throughout Amsterdam and many of these are adorned with brightly coloured flower boxes and bikes.
 A perfect day out in the city definitely consists of a few gentle strolls around the canal banks to enjoy the scenery.

 Dutch Water Defense Lines

 The Dutch are known as experts in water, and that isn’t a recent phenomenon.
 The Water Defense Line in the Netherlands is a UNESCO site comprising a series of fortifications, dikes, and other water systems meant to help defend the Netherlands, but not against flooding, as you’d expect.
 It was to defend it from military attacks.
 It’s a truly unique system, which is why it qualifies as a UNESCO World Heritage Site.

 While the Water Defense Line was officially established in the 19th century, it incorporates older elements, part of an earlier water defence line.
 An example is Muiderslot, a medieval castle incorporated into the defence of Muiden outside Amsterdam.